 Leora Lutz’s personal ideology stems from the fruition of DIY, punk rock reasoning and a life-long practice with the handmade—continually supporting the active roles that art and writing both play in shaping history and impacting peoples' lives.

-Her hybrid creative professional background includes over 10 years' experience in art education programming, spearheading events, and writing for museums, galleries and independent art projects including the Museum of Contemporary Art in Los Angeles, Riverside Art Museum and the LA Department of Cultural Affairs to name a few.

-Since 2011 she has worked at CCA as an educator and Writing Consultant where she counsels students on Visual Thinking Strategies,
+Her hybrid creative professional background includes over 12 years' experience in art education programming, spearheading events, and writing for museums, galleries and independent art projects, most recently as a Writing Consultant at California College of the Arts where she counseled designers and artists on Visual Thinking Strategies,

 Critical Thinking and English.
 She has also taught participatory, conceptual studio classes at City College of San Francisco.